gehel/SCStemmers/README.md

 * 4 - Ljubešić & Pandžić

 *InputFile* is the path of the TXT file encoded in UTF-8 that is to be stemmed.
 The stemmed text will be placed in the file determined by the *OutputFile* argument.

-### Weka
-Alternatively, the stemmers can be utilized as an unofficial plug-in module within Weka (Waikato Environment for Knowledge Analysis).
-To do so, download the [SCStemmers Weka package](https://github.com/vukbatanovic/SCStemmers/releases/download/v1.0.0/SCStemmers_1.0.0.zip).
-Open the Weka package manager (available in Weka >= 3.7) and use the "Unofficial - File/URL" option to select and install SCStemmers.
-After restarting Weka, the list of available stemmers (within the StringToWordVector filter) will also contain the four stemmers from this package.

 ## References
 If you wish to use this package in your paper or project, please include a reference to the following paper in which it was presented: